 The woke movement hits you hard with its theology.
-And after simmering in social science departments for years, those doctrines have reached a threshold: apostates can be identified …… and they’re increasingly being cancelled.
+And after simmering in the social science departments of universities for years, those doctrines have reached a threshold: apostates can now be identified …… and they’re increasingly being cancelled.

 In one sense, they’re correct: an equal and opposite reaction is occurring.
 But in another sense, they’ve missed the bigger picture.
-A push-back has already arrived.
+The push-back has already arrived.
 And it’s coming from …… the left.

 This new group is best represented by members of the intellectual dark web, a phrase coined half-facetiously by one of its founders: Eric Weinstein.
-The IDW does contain a few right-leaning figures, but most members self-label as liberal, including Weinstein, his brother Bret (of Evergreen State College fame), Joe Rogan, Sam Harris, and others.
+The IDW does contain a few right-leaning figures, as logic would indicate, but most members self-label as liberal, including Weinstein, his brother Bret (of Evergreen State College fame), Joe Rogan, Sam Harris, and others.

 The IDW and its allies are not the early adopters, however.
-James Howard Kunstler, Chris Martenson, and Charles Hugh Smith, among others, have eloquently outlined the principles of these positions since the early 2000s, and earlier.
-Later-arriving figures will continue to settle the territory they’ve pioneered.
+James Howard Kunstler, Chris Martenson, and Charles Hugh Smith, among others, have eloquently outlined the principles of these positions since the early 2000s, and even earlier, in some cases.
+Later-arriving figures will continue to settle the territory that those brave souls have pioneered.

 The cries now emerging from the lower left quadrant hearken back to Paul Revere.
 They proclaim, “The authoritarians are coming!”
 But this is not a case of diametric opposition.
 These citizen-empowering figures still declare their allegiance to maternally-weighted liberal values.
-Their beef with the social justice movement is not with woke values.
-Instead, the growing woke preference for top-down institutional leverage is being stridently opposed.
+Their beef with the social justice movement is not with woke values, per se.
+Instead, the growing woke preference for top-down institutional leverage is the approach they oppose.

 When I first began to speak publicly about the political circle, a common response was, “But there’s no one in the lower quadrants.”
 Sometimes it was clarified with examples: “Ron Paul is in the lower right, and Ralph Nader is in the lower left, but they’re getting up there in age.
 Who will take their place?”

-They were reasonable questions.
-The lower left quadrant was demographically denuded by the late nineteenth century’s progressive movement.
-For most of the twentieth century, it was a barren land.
-Most liberals believed, as a matter of faith, that the best shot at a better society lay with large regulating institutions.
+Those were reasonable questions.
+The lower left quadrant had been demographically denuded by the late nineteenth century’s progressive movement.
+For most of the twentieth century, the bottom of the circle was a barren land.
+Most liberals believed, as a matter of faith, that the best shot at a better society lay with the large regulating institutions of a “federal” bureaucracy.

 In the longer term, however, adjacent quadrants must form alliances.
 And the left side quadrants have too much in common to remain in perpetual existential conflict.
 Like the right, they must eventually strike some balance between centralized and citizen-based power.
 If they fail to do so, events will overtake ideology.

 It will likely take the better part of our decade to resolve these issues.
 All four quadrants will take the field.
-Social questions will intersect with new economic constraints.
-And the America of 2030 will look vastly different from the America of 2020 …… if it survives intact.
+Social questions will intersect with disconcerting new economic constraints.
+And the America of 2030 will look vastly different than the America of 2020.

 So the answer to the title of this post is “no.” The SJWs are not SOL.
-But they are due for a comeuppance.
-There’s a new political force in America.
+But they are due for a backlash.
+There’s a growing political force in America.
 It’s a citizen-empowering liberalism that believes in the power of emergent, self-organizing systems.
 That new force will form unexpected new alliances, most notably with citizen-empowering conservatives.
 The “lower left” is here to stay.